rust-lang/rfcs/text/0000-usize-panic-overflow.md

 # Summary
 [summary]: #summary

-In `release` builds, adopt the current `debug` behavior of panicking on overflow for arithmetic with `usize` (but not other sizes/types of integers).
+In `release` builds, adopt the current `debug_assertions` behavior of panicking on overflow for arithmetic with `usize` (but not other sizes/types of integers).

 # Motivation
 [motivation]: #motivation